 Since this was only a “tasting,” we went on to a follow up tasting at The Steakhouse at Harrah's Restaurant where we sampled raw oysters [this could become a habit] crab and asparagus soup, heirloom tomato salad and a sushi roll that came garnished with an orchid.

-On the way back, we passed one of the many live band performing.
+On the way back, we passed one of the many live bands performing.
 As full as I was, I wanted to dance, but we had an early wake up call to get to Qua Spa the next morning.

 Thermal Baths and Aromatherapy